 Felony Charge in Florida

-Under Florida Statute Section 775.08, 775.081, and 775.082, felony charges are classified as felonies in the first degree, second degree, or third degree.
+Under Florida Statute Sections 775.08, 775.081, and 775.082, felony charges are classified as felonies in the first, second, or third degree.
 A felony can also be charged as either a life felony or a capital felony punishable by death or life in prison without the possibility of parole.

 Any felony charge is serious because it can result in a criminal record and felony conviction.
 For some felony cases, the court is permitted to withhold an adjudication of guilt so that you can avoid becoming a convicted felon.
 Additionally, you might be eligible to seal the criminal history of the felony case if the court withholds adjudication and you have no prior convictions.

-You might be eligible to expunge the felony record if the charges are dropped by the prosecutor or dismissed by the court.
+You might be eligible to expunge your felony record if the prosecutor drops the charges or the court dismisses the charges.

 Attorney for a Felony in Tampa, FL